devleaks/cockpitdecks-docs/docs/Extending/Reference/Glossary.md

 Cockpitdecks is the name of the application used to control decks connected to a computer.

+# Cockpit

+The Cockpit is the main entity of Cockpitdecks that controls most parts of the application, from the start to its termination.

 # Activation

+An Activation is an action that is executed when interaction occurs on a deck.

 # Representation

+A Representation is an abstraction of an instruction sent to a deck to change its appearance.
+It can be turning a LED light on or off, playing a sound, or dynamically generating an iconic image and sending it for display on a deck key.

 # Simulator

 ## Simulator Data

+A Simulator Data is a variable value kept and modified in the simulator.
+Cockpitdecks expressed interest in receiving a notification when the value of the variable changes.
+The variable is accessed by its name.

 ## Simulator Instruction

+A Simulator Instruction is something the simulator software understand to perform an action.
+Cockpitdecks generate instructions and submit them to the simulation sofwtware for execution.

+## Simulator Events

+See below.

 # Event